Implementing Views in Java or Scala

 -

-Remove the old View definition and rename the new
+Remove the old View but keep its

 Deploy the second change.